A person Writing With a Pen

 The SHL psychometric assessments are used to evaluate employees’ specific skills that will be required in different industries.
 The skills tested in these assessments include the applicant’s verbal reasoning skills, mechanical comprehension skills, numerical reasoning skills, and personality characteristics.

-What’s great about these assessments is that they are available in more than 30 languages.
+Whatis great about these assessments is that they are available in more than 30 languages.
 Making these assessments accessible to different recruitment companies all around the world.

-Take Practice Test
+Take SHL Verbal Reasoning Practice Test Now

-About SHL Verbal Reasoning Test
+What Is the SHL Verbal Reasoning Test?

 The verbal test consists of 30 questions, which will need to be completed within the time limit specified by the employer.
 The maximum time limit of the SHL verbal tests is usually around 19 minutes.